Note

 Each data module is given a unique data module code, which identifies:

-Generic structure of the data module
+what kind of information the data module contains

 The first part, which identifies the piece of hardware or part of the system, consists of four major components: